Self-esteem is liking yourself, feeling worthwhile, believing in yourself and knowing what you do well.

 Preschoolers and self-esteem

-At this age, preschoolers often like to compare themselves with others, and will ask whether they’re the biggest, fastest or best at whatever they’re doing.
-You can have a big role in nurturing your child’s self-esteem and helping your child value themselves.
+At this age, children often like to compare themselves with others.
+They might ask whether they’re the biggest, fastest or best at whatever they’re doing.
+You can have a big role in nurturing your child’s self-esteem and helping your child value themselves for their efforts.

 - Give your child balanced feedback.
 This is praising your child for giving things a go, doing their best or trying something new – not for being the ‘best’.
 It encourages them to appreciate other people’s successes too.
-For example, ‘Well done for racing and giving it your best try – I’m proud of you.
-Let’s congratulate Sven on winning’.
+For example, ‘Well done for racing and giving it your best try – I’m proud of you’.

 - Play simple board games or card games together.
 Turn-taking games like these help your child learn how to play cooperatively and get along with others.
 This can give your child skills and confidence in social situations.

-- Encourage your child to help you with household chores – for example, setting the table or putting away laundry.
+- Encourage your child to help you with household chores like setting the table or putting away laundry.
 This shows your child that you trust them with responsibility, which helps your child feel good about themselves.

 Family meals can be a simple but important way to strengthen a sense of value and belonging for children of all ages.
 That’s because children can all contribute to a family meal – for example, by setting the table, washing vegetables, tossing a salad and so on.
 Family meals can also give everyone a chance to talk about things that are important to them.